-Covid-19 has had a major impact on the collection performance for Business Rates locally and across the country.
+The collection rate is currently holding up well in comparison to 2019.
 Retail, Hospitality and Leisure businesses have benefitted from a national scheme which has awarded 100% Rate Relief.
 This has been a major help to these sectors, but many other businesses are also struggling with the effect of the pandemic.
 The Council will be fully compensated financially for awarding these additional reliefs.
-The Business rates Team has worked with businesses to offer extended and deferred payments where appropriate and to consider Hardship relief where needed.
-However, the effects of Covid-19 on businesses mean that collection rates will be depressed this year.
+The team has worked with businesses to offer extended and deferred payments where appropriate and to consider Hardship relief where needed.
+However, the effects of Covid-19 on businesses mean that collection rates are likely to be depressed this year.
 Recovery action recommenced in Q2 and reminder notices have been sent and a dialogue encouraged with businesses to see how they can be assisted or signposted to our Economic Development team.
 Court action is still suspended until the Court Service reopens to Business Rates cases and this is also affecting our ability to recover arrears.